htrajan/ht-drawsteel/Classes/Fury/1st-Level Features/1st-Level Aspect Features/Primordial Cunning/Primordial Cunning.md

 # Primordial Cunning

 You are never surprised.
-Additionally, whenever you would push a target with [[Forced Movement|forced movement]], you can slide them instead.
+Additionally, whenever you would push a target with forced movement, you can slide them instead.

-As your [[Rage|rage]] grows, your primordial cunning intensifies.
+As your rage grows, your primordial cunning intensifies.
 These benefits are cumulative.

 [PRIMORDIAL CUNNING GROWING RAGE](./Primordial%20Cunning%20Growing%20Rage.md)